viviandotdev/ObsidianVault/20 Sources/Articles/What to Do.md

 ### What to Do

-Follow your curiosity and try to make good new things
+Follow your curiosity and make good new things
 #### Highlights

 > [!quote]+ Updated on Wed Apr 30 2025 07:41:19 GMT-0400